NotNinja/branding/docs/assets.md

 ## Social

-TODO: Introduction to social images and their usage
+The social assets are simply those used to decorate profile pages across various social media platforms.
+They are all variations of the same theme to provided consistency.

+These images are only intended to be used on their respective platforms.

 | Class | Dimensions | Format | Image |
 | ----- | ---------- | ------ | ----- |